pkp/pkp-docs/faq/en/editorial-workflow.md

 You may want to disable submissions if your journal is no longer publishing or you only use OJS to publish your content.

 To disable new submissions to the journal, you will need to be in the Journal Manager role.
-You can do it in two ways:
-Limit submissions only to Editors per section, as described in the [Learning OJS 3 guide: Journal Settings > Sections](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#sections)
+You can do this by restricting section submitters, as described in the [Learning OJS 3 guide: Journal Settings > Sections](https://docs.pkp.sfu.ca/learning-ojs/en/journal-setup#restrict-section-submitters).
-Remove the “Make a Submission Block” from the user interface in [Website Settings > Appearance > Setup > Sidebar](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#setup-1) AND/OR remove the “Make a Submission Block” in the [Website Settings > Plugins](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#plugins).

-There is an [open issue](https://github.com/pkp/pkp-lib/issues/5702) to improve the ability to close and control submissions.
+There is an [open issue](https://github.com/pkp/pkp-lib/issues/5702) to improve the ability to close and control submissions that is scheduled for release in OJS/OMP/OPS 3.3.